Home Methodology Principal Insights Take the Assessment Strategy Session

 actually breaks down: not where you think it does.

 The assessment identifies which.
-Eight questions, immediate score, no login required.
-The score tells you where you stand.
+Fifteen questions, immediate profile, no login required.
+The profile tells you where you stand.
 It does not tell you what that means for your organization, because that requires a conversation.

 That distinction — governance with structural authority versus governance that exists in name only — is why organizations spend money building things that get bypassed the first time a team moves fast on a deployment.
-The debrief names it.
-The written output documents it.
+The session names it.
+You leave with the direction documented.

 Regulatory & Risk Alignment